 3 Extra essentials for adventurers

 If you overturn your canoe, get caught in a torrential downpour or have to make a wet landing to go ashore, it is a relief to know at least your valuables are dry.
-Additionally, though I haven’t tried it myself, travellers fill the bag with dirty laundry, soap and water then seal and shake to wash small batches of clothing.
+Additionally, though I haven’t tried it myself, travellers are known to use dry bags do their dirty laundry in a pinch.
 Bags come in various sizes depending on whether you just want to keep your camera/phone/wallet dry or you want to put in a towel and a change of clothes.
 I picked up a basic Field & Stream 5L dry bag at the last minute before our trip to the Galapagos Islands, which has served its purposes so far especially considering the price point of USD10.
 My fellow travellers commonly recommend Såk Gear waterproof dry bags for their great quality and extra features.

 Though most accommodation now provides towels, you will need one for activities like watersports and camping – microfibre is the way to go.
 It’s soft, lightweight, quick drying and rolls down very small to preserve space in your luggage.
 My original Kathmandu microfibre towel bought over ten years ago is still going strong.
 You may also like DryFoxCo’s Quick Dry Beach & Travel Towel, Backpacker Sanctuary’s best travel towel for 2018.

 When I began travelling many years ago it was all about the Maglite flashlight, but I can tell you there’s nothing better than being handsfree when you’re stumbling around in the dark.
-Whether you are caving, or just trying to find the bathroom in the middle of the night, a headlamp makes life a lot easier.
-I did a lot of research before buying Black Diamond Storm Headlamps for my husband and I, and the recommendations have been true to their word.
+Whether you are caving, or just trying to find the bathroom in the middle of the night in a new hotel room, a headlamp makes life easier.
+I did a lot of research before buying Black Diamond Storm Headlamps for my husband and me, and the recommendations have been true to their word.
 This waterproof headlamp covers all the bases with 350 lumens, 80m maximum beam and is lightweight at 110 grams (3.9oz).
 The lamp can be dimmed and the latest model has three night-vision colour settings.